I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 The day of the interview

 And so the day of the interview has arrived.

-There’s no harm in double-checking and you want to make sure that you arrive on time.
+Double-checking is not harmful and you want to ensure you arrive on time.

 What to wear